1Then Eliphaz the Temanite answered,

 It touches you, and you are troubled.

-6 Isn’t your piety your confidence?
+6 Is not your fear of God your confidence?

-Isn’t the integrity of your ways your hope?
+Is not the integrity of your ways your hope?

 7 “Consider now: who, being innocent, has ever perished?